 2018 Entry-Level Firefighter Testing Information

 Candidates may choose the session time.
 The written test will be conducted at the Quincy Regional Training Facility Classroom Complex located at 1900 Seminary Road, Quincy, IL.
 The written test is 60% of the final score.
 Only applicants that have scored a 70% or higher on the written examination will move on to the interview phase.

-All prospective applicants must have a valid Candidate Physical Ability Test (CPAT) card, and present it for verification, on the day of the written test to be eligible to test.
+All prospective applicants must have a valid Candidate Physical Ability Test (CPAT) card upon notification of receiving a conditional offer of employment.

 Interviews of candidates that have achieved a written test score of 70% or higher will be conducted at Quincy City Hall, 730 Maine Street, Quincy, Illinois.